ExodusMovement/bitcoin-best-fee/README.md

 Run `npm test` to run the linter and basic test suite.

 Run `npm run test-slow` to run additional slow tests.
-The slow tests are contained in `test/slow/`. _Warning: This takes 30s or more to run; be patient._
+The slow tests are contained in `test/slow/`. _Warning: This takes 2-3m to run; be patient._

 ## License